4. Optimization#

 then we can simplify this update scheme to the gradient descent we already encountered in the last lecture by setting \(\tilde{H}(x_{t}) = \gamma I\), where \(I\) is the identity matrix.
 With \(\tilde{H}=\nabla^2f(x)^{-1}\) we recover Newton’s method.
 Newton’s method hence constitutes an adaptive gradient descent approach, where the adaptation happens with respect to the local geometry of the objective function at \(x_{t}\).

-Where gradient descent requires the right step-size, Newton’s method converges naturally to the local minimum without the requirement of step-size tuning.
+Where gradient descent requires the right step size, Newton’s method converges naturally to the local minimum without requiring step-size tuning.

 To expand upon this, assume we have a linear system of equations